expo/expo/docs/pages/guides/using-sentry.md

 }
 ```

-If you directly edit your native `ios/` and `android/` directories (i.e. you have ejected your project, or have a bare workflow project), **you should not use the above `plugins` property**.
+If you do not use [Expo Prebuild](/workflow/prebuild) (bare workflow), **you should not use the above `plugins` property**.
 Instead, use `yarn sentry-wizard -i reactNative -p ios android` to configure your native projects.
 This `sentry-wizard` command will add an extra:

 ```js
 import * as Sentry from '@sentry/react-native';